-Dr. Edward Sun practices spine surgery and orthopedics/orthopedic surgery in San Mateo, CA, San Francisco, CA, and Daly City, CA. Dr. Sun studied medicine at Harvard Medical School.
-He trained at a hospital affiliated with the University of California, Los Angeles (UCLA) for residency.
+Dr. Edward Sun specializes in spine surgery and orthopedics/orthopedic surgery.
 Areas of expertise for Dr. Sun include spine problems and musculoskeletal surgery.
-Dr. Sun has received a 3.5 out of 5 star rating by his patients.
-He honors Anthem, Blue Cross/Blue Shield, and Health Net ELECT POS, in addition to other insurance carriers.
-Dr. Sun (or staff) is conversant in Mandarin and Spanish.
-He is professionally affiliated with Sutter Medical Network, California Pacific Medical Center (CPMC), and Seton Medical Center.
+The average patient rating for Dr. Sun is 3.5 stars out of 5.
+He takes Anthem, Blue Cross/Blue Shield, CIGNA Plans, and more.
+He graduated from Harvard Medical School and then he performed his residency at a hospital affiliated with the University of California, Los Angeles (UCLA).
+In addition to English, Dr. Sun (or staff) speaks Mandarin and Spanish.
+Dr. Sun is affiliated with Sutter Medical Network, California Pacific Medical Center (CPMC), and Seton Medical Center.
 New patients are welcome to contact his office for an appointment.

 Clinical interests: Kyphoplasty, Stenosis, Neck Pain, Scoliosis, Lower Back Pain, Spine Problems, Musculoskeletal ...
 (Read more)

-Dr. Leslie Kim is an orthopedist.
-In his practice, Dr. Kim focuses on musculoskeletal surgery.
-He is professionally affiliated with Sutter Medical Network, Seton Medical Center, and Brown & Toland Physicians.
-Before completing his residency at a hospital affiliated with the University of California, Los Angeles (UCLA), Dr. Kim attended medical school at Stanford University School of Medicine.
-Patients rated him highly, giving him an average of 4.0 stars out of 5.
-Anthem, Blue Cross/Blue Shield, and Health Net ELECT POS are among the insurance carriers that Dr. Kim takes.
-Dr. Kim welcomes new patients.
+Dr. Leslie Kim is a physician who specializes in orthopedics/orthopedic surgery.
+In his practice, he is particularly interested in musculoskeletal surgery.
+Dr. Kim's professional affiliations include Sutter Medical Network, Seton Medical Center, and Brown & Toland Physicians.
+He attended Stanford University School of Medicine and subsequently trained at a hospital affiliated with the University of California, Los Angeles (UCLA) for residency.
+Patient reviews placed Dr. Kim at an average of 4.0 stars out of 5.
+He accepts Anthem, Blue Cross/Blue Shield, and Health Net ELECT POS, as well as other insurance carriers.
+His practice is open to new patients.

 Clinical interests: Meniscus Repair, Carpal Tunnel Surgery, Tendonitis, Wrist Problems, Ultrasound, Shoulder Problems, ...
 (Read more)

-Dr. Marvin Lo is an orthopedics/orthopedic surgery and sports medicine specialist in Daly City, CA and Burlingame, CA. Before performing his residency at a hospital affiliated with the University of California, San Francisco (UCSF), Dr. Lo attended the University of California, San Francisco (UCSF), School of Medicine.
-Dr. Lo's areas of expertise include sports health and musculoskeletal surgery.
-On average, patients gave him a rating of 4.0 stars out of 5.
-Anthem, Blue Cross/Blue Shield, and Health Net ELECT POS are among the insurance carriers that Dr. Lo takes.
-In addition to English, Dr. Lo speaks Spanish.
-He is professionally affiliated with Sutter Medical Network, California Pacific Medical Center (CPMC), and Seton Medical Center.
-His practice is open to new patients.
+Dr. Marvin Lo specializes in orthopedics/orthopedic surgery and sports medicine.
+Dr. Lo graduated from the University of California, San Francisco (UCSF), School of Medicine and then he performed his residency at a hospital affiliated with the University of California, San Francisco (UCSF).
+Clinical interests for Dr. Lo include sports health and musculoskeletal surgery.
+His average patient rating is 4.0 stars out of 5.
+He honors Anthem, Blue Cross/Blue Shield, and CIGNA Plans, in addition to other insurance carriers.
+He is conversant in Spanish.
+Dr. Lo's hospital/clinic affiliations include Sutter Medical Network, California Pacific Medical Center (CPMC), and Seton Medical Center.
+Dr. Lo is open to new patients.